docker/docs/content/guides/docker-concepts/the-basics/what-is-a-registry.md

 A registry is a centralized location that stores and manages container images whereas a repository is a collection of related container images within a registry.
 Think of it as a folder where you organize your images based on projects.
 Each repository contains one or more container images.

+>**Note**
+>
 > You can create one private repository and unlimited public repositories using the free version of Docker Hub.
 For more information, visit the [Docker Hub subscription page](https://www.docker.com/pricing/).

 ## Try it now

 In this hands-on, you will learn how to build and push a Docker image to the Docker Hub repository.

 ### Sign up for a free Docker account {#sign-up-for-a-free-docker-account}

 1. [Click here](https://hub.docker.com/signup) to create a new Docker account, if not already done.

 ![Screenshot of the official Docker Hub page showing the Sign up page](images/dockerhub-signup.webp?border)

 You can use your Google account or GitHub credentials in order to sign-up.
 If you already have a Docker account, you can directly click on **Sign-in** to enter your credentials.

 ### Create your first repository  {#create-your-first-repository}

 1. Once you login to Docker Hub, click on the **Create your repository** button.
-2. Choose your namespace (ie. your Docker account) and your preferred repository name.
+2. Choose your namespace (i.e. your Docker account) and your preferred repository name.
 For this demonstration, let’s name it `docker-quickstart`.
 Enter a short description to identify your repository.

 ![Screenshot of the Docker Hub page that shows how to create a public repository](images/create-hub-repository.webp?border)

 3. Set the visibility to **Public**.
 4. Select **Create**.